Laboratoire-de-Chemoinformatique/SynTool/_sources/reaction_rules_extraction.rst.txt

     * Substructure Extraction - for each reactant and product in a given reaction, substructures containing the atoms of the reaction center and their immediate environment are extracted.
     * Substructure Exchange -the reactant and product substructures are then exchanged.
-    * Reagents Handling -if the reaction includes reagents, they are not incorporated into the retro-rule.
+    * Reagents Handling - if the reaction includes reagents, they are not incorporated into the retro-rule.
     * Label Preservation - all labels related to the atoms of the reaction center, such as hybridization, the number of neighbors, and the ring sizes in which the atoms participate, are preserved.
 For atoms in the first environment, only the sizes of rings are preserved.

 A reaction rule extracted by this protocol is applied to the product of the original reaction.
 If it successfully